 Transcript of Greitens resignation speech

 JEFFERSON CITY, Mo.
-(AP) — Missouri Gov. Eric Greitens announced his resignation Tuesday amid both criminal and legislative investigations that stemmed from an extramarital affair and questions about campaign financing.
+(AP) — Missouri Gov. Eric Greitens resigned Tuesday amid both criminal and legislative investigations that stemmed from an extramarital affair and questions about campaign financing.

 Here is his full resignation speech: